dreymond1/dreymond1/README.md

 ## **Hey there, my name is Andrey.** ##

-I'm a 20 years old Computer Science student at Centro Federal de Educação Celso Suckow da Fonseca (CEFET-RJ) at Rio de Janeiro - Brazil.

 ***
-:rocket: I have knowledge in python, django, and IA
+:rocket: I have knowledge in python, machine learning and statistic.

-:books: I'm currently learning react.js and node.Js
+:books: I'm currently learning others python functionality.

 ***